 It is likely that all beer, wine and spirits labels will change dramatically in the near future.
 TTB has been working on new rules since CSPI and other groups submitted a petition in 2003.
 The new rules would require a “Serving Facts” panel on every container.
 This panel would include a lot more information, such as the typical serving size, number of servings per container, calories, carbohydrates, protein and fat.
 Because this is a big, controversial change, TTB has received more than 18,000 public comments during the past few years.
 There are far too many comments for most people to review, and so we will highlight and summarize the most noteworthy comments here.
 The most recent proposal and comments are here.
-This is comment 17 in a series; to see others, click on the “serving facts” tag below.
-Representatives Mike Thompson (D-CA 1st) and George Radanovich (R-Mariposa) are co-chairmen of the Congressional Wine Caucus.
-Their 2-page comment said:
+This is comment 18 in a series; to see others, click on the “serving facts” tag below.
+NABI is the National Association of Beverage Importers.
+It is a trade association whose members produce, import and distribute alcohol beverage products.
+Its three page comment said:

 - The manner of presenting the information should be optional and depend on the space available.

 - For example, a linear format may be suitable in some cases and in others the company could provide the information via a website.

 - The rule is complex especially in combination with state and international rules, and allergen...